 The service ensures that it quickly identifies people in the last days of life whose condition may be unpredictable and change rapidly and, where required ensures that people have rapid access to support, equipment and medicines including from specialist palliative care professionals.

-The service supports people's families and other people using the service and staff when someone dies.
+The manager was able to describe how the service would support people's families, other people using the service and staff when someone dies, however this does not appear to be covered within the homes policies or procedures.